Police and Crime Commissioner Dafydd Llywelyn brought the Knife Angel to Aberystwyth in June 2022

 1 – 29 June 2022

-There will be an Opening Ceremony on the morning of 1 June, and a Closing Ceremony followed by a candlelit vigil on the evening of 29 June.
+An Opening Ceremony was held on the morning of the 1st of June, and a Closing Ceremony followed by a candlelit vigil was held on the evening of the 29th of June.

 Llys y Brenin Square, Aberystwyth